A note on the $(\infty,n)$-category of cobordisms: Models for (infty,1) -categories

-\begin{hypothesis}[Homotopy hypothesis] Spaces are models for $\infty$-groupoids, also referred to as $(\infty,0)$-categories. \end{hypothesis} Given a space $X$, its points are thought of as objects of the $(\infty,0)$-category, $1$-morphisms as paths between points, $2$-morphisms as homotopies between paths, $3$-morphisms as homotopies between homotopies, and so forth.
+The basic hypothesis upon which $\infty$-category theory is based goes back to Grothendieck \cite{Grothendieck} and is the following: \begin{hypothesis}[Homotopy hypothesis] Spaces are models for $\infty$-groupoids, also referred to as $(\infty,0)$-categories. \end{hypothesis} Given a space $X$, its points, i.e.~0-simplices, are thought of as objects of the $(\infty,0)$-category, paths between points as $1$-morphisms, homotopies between paths as $2$-morphisms, homotopies between homotopies as $3$-morphisms, and so forth.
 With this interpretation, it is clear that all $n$-morphisms are invertible up to homotopies, which are higher morphisms.

-We take this hypothesis as the basic definition, and model spaces with simplicial sets rather than with topological spaces. \begin{defn} An {\em $(\infty,0)$-category}, or {\em $\infty$-groupoid}, is a space, i.e.~according to our conventions, a fibrant simplicial set, i.e.~a Kan complex. \end{defn}
+We take this hypothesis as the basic definition, and model ``spaces'' with simplicial sets rather than with topological spaces. \begin{defn} An {\em $(\infty,0)$-category}, or {\em $\infty$-groupoid}, is a space.
+According to our conventions, it is a fibrant simplicial set, i.e.~a Kan complex. \end{defn}